pronamic/wp-pronamic-cookies/readme.txt

 == Description ==

-Allows your site to follow the new Cookie Law.
-Gives a small overlay that will show text you can customize in the settings.

-You can also choose a location, and a link for the text.
+The Pronamic Cookies plugins allows you to activate an cookies solutions for your WordPres website.
+There are multiple way the inform the visitors of your website about the use cookies.
+The Pronamic Cookies plugin support the following
+techniques:

-== Bar ==
+= Bar =

-The Cookie Bar is a simple bar along the top or bottom of the page that gives notification that this site uses cookies.
-Text and a link are modifiable.
+The cookie bar technique is an simple bar along the top or bottom of the page that gives notification that your website uses cookies.
+The location, link and text are the bar can be easily adjusted.

+Note: This technique won't block any cookies wich are used on your website.

-== Wall ==
+= Wall =

-The Cookie Wall is a full site lockout until cookies have been accepted.
+The cookie wall technique is a full site lockout until cookies have been accepted.
 It is run before anything that can set any JavaScript or cookies.
 A background image, color and text are modifiable from the settings.

-Note: The Cookie Bar and Cookie Wall share the same cookie as they aim to solve the same problem, just in different ways.
-Choose one of the two.
+= Section =

+The cookie section technique is useful for small components or functionalities on your website wich require cookies.
+You could for example use this for the sharing buttons from Facebook, Twitter, Google+, etc.

+Note: This technique requires adjustments in the theme or plugins you use.

 == Sections ==